carmaa/inception/README.md

 |Linux Mint   |12             |        Yes       |        Yes        |        Yes        |
 |Linux Mint   |12             |        Yes       |        Yes        |        Yes        |

-(1) If FileVault 2 is enabled, the tool will only work when the operating
+[a]: If FileVault 2 is enabled, the tool will only work when the operating
      system is unlocked.
-(2) Other Linux distributions that use PAM-based authentication may also work
+[b]: Other Linux distributions that use PAM-based authentication may also work
      using the Ubuntu signatures.

-The tool also effectively enables escalation of privileges via the `runas` or `sudo -s` commands, respectively.
+The tool also effectively enables escalation of privileges, for instance via the `runas` or `sudo -s` commands, respectively.
 More signatures will be added.
 The tool makes use of the `libforensic1394` library courtesy of Freddie Witherden under a LGPL license.

 Key data
 --------

- * Version:	0.2.5
+ * Version:	0.3.0
  * License:	GPL
  * Author:	Carsten Maartmann-Moe (carsten@carmaa.com) AKA ntropy (n@tropy.org)
  * Twitter:	@breaknenter Hashtag: #inceptiontool